Saint Peter the Apostle Church (Vinzons): History

 A town named Tacboan was established by Franciscan priests in 1581.
-In 1611, Fr.
+In 1611, Rev. Fr.
 Juan de Losar, OFM built a church named after Saint Peter.
-Fr.
 Losar was the first parish priest of the church.
 In 1624, the whole town of Tacboan was relocated and it was called Indan where a new church was built with the same patron saint, St. Peter the Apostle.
 In 1636, the missionaries established a church of Labo combining with Indan.
 In 1661, the secular clergy started administering the church.

-After World War II, Indan was renamed Vinzons in honor of Wenceslao Q. Vinzons; a former governor of the Camarines Norte, youngest delegate to the Philippine Constitutional Convention of 1935, and a guerrilla leader martyred by the Japanese during World War II.
+After World War II, Indan was renamed Vinzons in honor of Wenceslao Vinzons; a former governor of the Camarines Norte, youngest delegate to the Philippine Constitutional Convention of 1935, and a guerrilla leader killed by the Japanese during World War II.

-In 1994, the left and right sides of the church were repaired with the help of the townspeople.
-In 2011, the 400th foundation anniversary of the Parish of St. Peter the Apostle including the Parish of St. John the Baptist in Daet and Paracale Church|Parish of Nuestra Señora de Candelaria in Paracale was celebrated.
+In 1994, the left and right sides of the church were repaired with the help of the people in town.
+In 2011, the 400th foundation anniversary of the Parish of St. Peter the Apostle including the Parish of St. John the Baptist in Daet and Parish of Nuestra Señora de Candelaria in Paracale, Camarines Norte was celebrated.

 On December 26, 2012, the church was destroyed by a fire.
-According to its parish priest, Fr.
+According to its parish priest, Rev. Fr.
 Francisco Regala Jr., the historical artifacts of church were not saved.
 The Governor of Camarines Norte, Edgardo Tallado, said that the slow response of the fire marshall resulted in the destruction of the whole church except for the concrete walls.

-Reconstruction
+Reconstruction of the Church

-Through the efforts of Fr.
+Through the efforts of Rev. Fr.
 Augusto Jesus B. Angeles III, the 400-year-old limestone church was restored in a 15th-century setting.
 The flooring consists of the same baldozas mosaicos or machuca tiles, specially fired and featuring the same design.
 Wooden doors and benches are made of yakal, featuring sculpted banyan tree leaves.
 The windows are handcrafted and fired by Kraut Art Glass with a modern and symmetrical design.
 Chandeliers and ceiling murals were commissioned pro bono by Hermes Alegre, a visual artist from the Philippines.
 These works were made possible by the donations of a few families in Vinzons, such as the altar with Italian granite flooring.
 The church's pulpit was also restored using the wooden materials which survived the fire that gutted it.

 The church was inaugurated on June 29, 2015, on the feast of its patron saint, St. Peter the Apostle.